-The board is currently composed of five directors, being four non-executive directors in addition to the MD.
-The membership of the board is set out in the directors' report on page 29.
-Details of each individual director's background is set out in the directors' report on page 29, and the directors' profiles on page 16.
+The board is currently composed of six directors, being five non-executive directors and the MD.
+Membership of the board is set out in the directors' report on page 32.
+Details of each individual director's background is set out in the directors' report on page 32 and the directors' profiles on page 15 to 16.